 - 4.5.
-The school will assess each child's current levels of attainment on entry in order to ensure that they build upon the pattern of learning and experience already established during the child's pre-school years.
-If the child already has an identified SEND, this information may be transferred from the early years setting and the SENCO and the child's class teacher will use this information to: - Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the child within the class. - Use the assessment processes to identify any learning difficulties. - Ensure on going observation and assessment provides regular feedback about the child's achievement and experiences to form the basis for planning the next steps of the child's learning. - Actively involve parents in implementing a joint learning approach at home.
+The school will assess each pupil's current levels of attainment on entry in order to ensure that they build upon the pattern of learning and experience already established during the pupil's pre-school years.
+If the pupil already has an identified SEND, this information may be transferred from the early years setting and the SENCO and the pupil's class teacher will use this information to: - Provide starting points for the development of an appropriate curriculum. - Identify and focus attention on action to support the pupil within the class. - Use the assessment processes to identify any learning difficulties. - Ensure observation and frequent assessment provides regular feedback about the pupil's achievement and experiences to form the basis for planning the next steps of the pupil's learning. - Actively involve parents in implementing a joint learning approach at home.

 - 4.6.
-The identification and assessment of the SEN of children, whose first language is not English, require particular care.
-Where there is uncertainty about an individual child, teachers look carefully at all aspects of a child's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of the language that is used or arise from SEN.

-- 4.7.
-At Danbury Park Community Primary School we identify the needs of pupils by considering the needs of the whole child which will include not just the special education needs of the child or young person.

-- 4.8.
-Other areas, not SEN, which may impact on progress and attainment:

-- Disability (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN);

-- Attendance and Punctuality;

-- Health and Welfare;

-- EAL (English as an Additional Language);

-- Being in receipt of Pupil Premium Grant;

-- Being a Looked After Child;

-- Being a child of a Serviceman/woman.
+The identification and assessment of the SEN of pupils, whose first language is not English, require particular care.
+Where there is uncertainty about an individual pupil, teachers look carefully at all aspects of a pupil's performance in different subjects to establish whether the problems they have in the classroom are due to limitations in their command of the language that is used or arise from SEN. - 4.7.
+At Danbury Park Community Primary School we identify the needs of pupils by considering the needs of the whole pupil which will include not just the special education needs of the child or young person. - 4.8.
+Other areas, not SEN, which may impact on progress and attainment: - Disability (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN); - Attendance and Punctuality; - Health and Welfare; - EAL (English as an Additional Language); - Being in receipt of Pupil Premium Grant; - Being a Looked After Pupil; - Being a pupil of a member of the British armed services. - 4.9.

-- 4.9.
 Behaviour as a single need is not an acceptable way of describing SEN. Any concerns relating to a child or young person's behaviour is an underlying response to a need.

-5. A Graduated Approach to SEN Support
+5. A Graduated Approach - Wave One

 - 5.1.
 Early identification is vital.
-Implicit in the concept of 'high quality teaching' is the use of the "Provision Guidance Toolkit" (Essex County Council Psychology Service) to assist in the first stage of the 'Assess, Plan, Do, Review' Cycle. - 5.2.
-High quality teaching is the essential foundation of all teaching, assessment and intervention and it: - Seeks to engage and support the learning of all children and young people; - Builds on pupils' prior learning and responds appropriately to the 'pupil voice'; - Builds from the skilful design of learning; - Is construed as children and young people progressing in their learning; - Involves a curriculum that is methodically constructed and renewed to deliver small and efficient steps of progression. - 5.3.
-We believe that additional intervention and support cannot compensate for a lack of good quality teaching. - 5.4.
-The following procedures are in place to identify children with special educational needs: - Continuous assessment is undertaken by all teachers and assessment data is entered in to Target Tracker every term.
-Progress is monitored by class teachers, Subject Leaders, SENCO, Key Stage Leaders and Headteacher. - Any teacher or parent/carer concerns can be discussed at our parent teacher consultation evenings or at any mutually convenient time. - Those children, at risk of not making expected progress, will be identified on a Provision Map alongside focused support interventions and monitored by the Senior Leadership Team.
-This is called the Class Aware stage which is Wave One.
+Implicit in the concept of 'high quality teaching' is the use of the "Ordinarily Available" guidance, alongside the "Provision Guidance Toolkit" (Essex County Council Psychology Service) to assist in the first stage of the 'Assess, Plan, Do, Review' Cycle. - 5.2.
+High quality teaching is the essential foundation of all teaching, assessment and intervention and it: - Seeks to engage and support the learning of all children and young people; - Builds on pupils' prior learning and responds appropriately to the 'pupil voice'; - · Builds from the skilful design of learning; - Is construed as children and young people progressing in their learning: - Involves a curriculum that is methodically constructed and renewed to deliver small and efficient steps of progression. - 5.3.
+We believe that additional intervention and support cannot compensate for a lack of high quality teaching. - 5.4.
+The following procedures are in place to identify pupils with special educational needs: - Continuous assessment is undertaken by all teachers and assessment data is entered in to Target Tracker every term.
+Progress is monitored by class teachers, Subject Leaders, SENCO, Key Stage Leaders and Headteacher. - Any teacher or parent/carer concerns can be discussed at our parent teacher consultation evenings or at any mutually convenient time.